-If you’ve ever had to buy software for your business, then you’re probably familiar with the special brand of torture the evaluation process can entail: there’s the long period of reviewing multiple tools and scores of features.
+If you’ve ever had to buy software for your business, then you’re probably familiar with the special brand of torture the evaluation process can entail.
+There’s the long period of reviewing multiple tools and scores of features.
 Then the proposal and paperwork once you select the right solution.
-And then comes everyone’s favorite–the implementation phase.
-Months go by before you know if the tool you selected is actually going to help your sales team or not.
+And then comes everyone’s favorite: Implementation.
+Months go by before you know whether or not the tool you selected will help your sales team or not.

-And, as is true for any software purchase for your organization, it helps to acknowledge these three (unofficial) universal truths:
+And, as is true for any software purchase for your organization, it helps to acknowledge these three (unofficial but often universal) truths:

 - Every vendor is positioning their tool as a disruptive force in the market.
 (Shocker!)